OPS-E2E-PPE/VBA-Docs/excel/Concepts/Workbooks-and-Worksheets/name-a-worksheet-by-using-a-cell-value.md

 ---
-title: Name a Worksheet By Using a Cell Value ms.prod: excel ms.assetid: a5553191-cfe1-4d5b-b69e-8052d466c8db ms.date: 06/08/2017
+title: Name a Worksheet By Using a Cell Value ms.assetid: a5553191-cfe1-4d5b-b69e-8052d466c8db ms.date: 06/08/2017
-localization_priority: Priority
+ms.localizationpriority: medium
 ---

 # Name a Worksheet By Using a Cell Value

 This example shows how to name a worksheet by using the value in cell A1 on that sheet.
 This example verifies that the value in cell A1 is a valid worksheet name, and if it is a valid name, renames the active worksheet to equal the value of cell A1 by using the **[Name](../../../api/Excel.Worksheet.Name.md)** property of the **[Worksheet](../../../api/Excel.Worksheet.md)** object.

  **Sample code provided by:** Tom Urtis, [Atlas Programming Management](https://www.atlaspm.com/)